LSSTDESC/clevar/docs/source/installation.rst

   pip install numpy scipy astropy matplotlib

-For the theoretical predictions of the signal, ClEvaR relies on existing libraries and **at least one of the following must be installed as well**:
+For comological computations, ClEvaR can use `astropy` or one of the following libraries (that must be installed):

 - `CCL <https://ccl.readthedocs.io/en/v2.0.0/>`_